Best Northwest Escapes: Leavenworth fine dining goes beyond beer and bratwurst

-Now if you're hungry there, you have some fine dining options: Two completely different places with one thing in common: They both bring the outdoors -- in.
+Spring forward to today, and you have some new fine dining options.
+Two different places with one thing in common, they both bring the outdoors -- in.

-Husband and wife team Colin Patterson and Amber Tande make culinary magic at Mana -- before that they ran Sutra in Wallingford -- a now shuttered vegetarian restaurant that was often listed among Seattle's best.
+Husband and wife team Colin Patterson and Amber Tande make culinary magic at Mana -- before that, they ran Sutra in Wallingford -- a now-shuttered vegetarian restaurant often listed among Seattle's best.

 But they left the city -- for a place where they felt they could be their best.